oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

     ```

 3. **Make commit(s) to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
-    * You can refer to relevant issues in the commit message by writing, e.g., "Fixes #105".
+    * You can refer to relevant issues in the commit message by writing, e.g., "Fix issue #105".
     * Please read [these style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide) and ensure that your code follows them.
 If you use [Sublime Text](http://www.sublimetext.com/), consider installing the SublimeLinter, [SublimeLinter-jscs](https://github.com/SublimeLinter/SublimeLinter-jscs) and [SublimeLinter-pylint](https://github.com/SublimeLinter/SublimeLinter-pylint) plugins, following the instructions on their respective pages.
     * Please ensure that the code you write is well-tested.
     * Before making the commit, start up a local instance of Oppia and do some manual testing in order to check that you haven't broken anything!
 After that, ensure that the added code has no lint errors and passes all automated tests by running the presubmit script: